Qing-Lu/torch/Windows.md

     cmake.exe -G "NMake Makefiles"  -DWIN32=1 -dLUA_WIN -DCMAKE_LINK_FLAGS:implib=libluajit.lib -DLUALIB=libluajit %*
     )

 This is from <https://github.com/torch/paths/issues/9> , except -DLUALIB=libluajit has been added (needed to compile the sys package later on).
-Double-check that X:\torch-luajit-rocks is in your PATH _before_ CMake's bin directory.
+Double-check that X:\torch\install is in your PATH _before_ CMake's bin directory.

 Now, in Cmder with VS2015 task active, cd into some temporary directory and write: